 Those participating in this year’s Best Student Paper Award, need to follow the Guidelines specifically prepared for the award by the Conference Committee.
 Guidelines for Best Student Paper Award 2018

-Students participating in the Best Student Paper Award at the 2018 Clearwater Clean Energy Conference are:
+So far 14 students from Canada, China, Germany, Korea, Sweden and the U.S. are participating in the Best Student Paper Award at the 2018 Clearwater Clean Energy Conference; they are:

-Teri Snow Draper, Department of Chemical Engineering and Institute for Clean and Secure Energy, University of Utah – A Preliminary Model to Predict the Complex Refractive Indices of Natural Coal Ash at High Temperature
+Teri Snow Draper, Department of Chemical Engineering and Institute for Clean and Secure Energy, University of Utah, USA, A Preliminary Model to Predict the Complex Refractive Indices of Natural Coal Ash at High Temperature

-Adrian Gunnerson, Department of Space, Earth and Environment, Chalmers University of Technology – Full Scale 3D-Modelling of the Radiative Heat Transfer in Rotary Kilns with a Present Bed Material
+Adrian Gunnerson, Department of Space, Earth and Environment, Chalmers University of Technology, Sweden, Full Scale 3D-Modelling of the Radiative Heat Transfer in Rotary Kilns with a Present Bed Material

-Peter Ostermeier, M.Sc., Technical University of Munich – Numerical Approaches for Modeling Gas-Solid Fluidized Bed Reactors: Comparison of the Models and Application to Different Technical Problems
+Peter Ostermeier, M.Sc., Technical University of Munich, Germany, Numerical Approaches for Modeling Gas-Solid Fluidized Bed Reactors: Comparison of the Models and Application to Different Technical Problems

-Han Tong, Department of Material Science Engineering, Unit of process, KTH Royal Institute of Technology – Evaluation of Cheap Catalysts for Catalytic Fast Pyrolysis of Lignin with Aiming at of Bio-oil Production
+Han Tong, Department of Material Science Engineering, Unit of process, KTH Royal Institute of Technology, Sweden, Evaluation of Cheap Catalysts for Catalytic Fast Pyrolysis of Lignin with Aiming at of Bio-oil Production

-V. Kumar, Institute of Mining Engineering, University of British Columbia (UBC) – Simultaneous Extraction of Clean Coal and Rare Earth Elements from Coal Middlings Using Alkali-Acid Leaching Process
+V. Kumar, Institute of Mining Engineering, University of British Columbia (UBC), Canada, Simultaneous Extraction of Clean Coal and Rare Earth Elements from Coal Middlings Using Alkali-Acid Leaching Process

-Vasudev P. Haribal, North Carolina State University – Chemical Looping Oxidative Dehydrogenation: A Greener route to Ethylene Production
+Vasudev P. Haribal, North Carolina State University, USA, Chemical Looping Oxidative Dehydrogenation: A Greener route to Ethylene Production

-Rikard Edland, Chalmers University of Technology, Chemical Interactions Between NOx and Soot in Oxygen-enriched Propane Flames
+Rikard Edland, Chalmers University of Technology, Sweden, Chemical Interactions Between NOx and Soot in Oxygen-enriched Propane Flames

 The 2017 recipients were: